benbalter/benbalter.github.com/_posts/2011-09-07-analysis-of-federal-executive-domains.md

 ---
 title: Analysis of Federal Executive .Govs

-categories:
-  - Technology
-tags:
-  - .govs
-  - cloud computing
-  - code
-  - drupal
-  - fcc
-  - federal
-  - gov 2.0
-  - government
-  - open government
-  - open source
-  - procurement
-  - wordpress
 ---

 The White House's Office of Management and Budget recently released a [list of all domains](https://explore.data.gov/Federal-Government-Finances-and-Employment/Federal-Executive-Branch-Internet-Domains/ymya-7799/widget_preview?width=500&height=425&variation=md55-89i9) owned and operated by federal executive agencies.
 Leveraging a previous tool I had built called [Site Inspector](https://github.com/benbalter/Site-Inspector) which provides information about a domain and its technical capabilities, I imported the list into the content management system WordPress, and created a plugin called [Domain Inventory](https://github.com/benbalter/Domain-Inventory)to scan each domain and curate the results.
 A summary of my preliminary results appears below, as well as a link to the browsable dataset.

-**The project tracks each Federal Executive .Gov by:**
+### The project tracks each Federal Executive .Gov by

 * **Agency** (as provided in the data.gov list)
 * **Server status** (response code, if it is reachable, etc.)